A cross-party committee of MPs has come out in favour of the Chancellor’s plans to reform Vehicle Excise Duty (VED).

-The chancellor faced intense criticism over his plans to retrospectively apply VED changes, which will push millions of used cars into higher road tax bands.
+The Chancellor has come under intense criticism from his own backbenchers as well as the Conservatives for his plans to retrospectively apply the VED changes, which will push millions of cars into higher road tax bands.

-However, the Environmental Audit Committee said there is “nothing intrinsically unfair or unusual about setting new VED rates for cars that have already been purchased”.
+However, an Environmental Audit Committee report said that there is “nothing intrinsically unfair or unusual about setting new VED rates for cars that have already been purchased”.

 It said: “It makes perfect sense to re-band existing cars, based on their respective carbon emissions, as this can be a way of influencing buyers of second-hand cars to choose models with lower emissions.

 "This is enormously important, given that three-quarters of all car sales are second-hand.”